-The productivity was recorded to be maximum (8.62 q/ha) in VC+NC+CP+AZ+PSB (Vermicompost @50g plant-1 + Neem cake @50gplant-1 + Cocopeat @50gplant-1 + Azotobacter @1gplant-1 + PSB @1gplant-1) treated plants (Figs. 1 and 1a).
-Whereas, highest fruit set (96.68 %) was recorded in plants of NC+AZ+PSB (Neem cake @100g plant-1 + Azotobacter @1g plant-1 + PSB @1g plant-1).
-However, the combination showed highest productivity but the NC individually have better result followed by PSB and VC.
-Whereas, a small variation was observed among the treatments for fruit set as compared to control (Figure 1).
-Organic matter, phosphorous availability, and total organic nitrogen percentage play an important role in strawberry through the formation of carbohydrates, and composted manure accelerates biological activity in soil, helps fortify soil fertility and enhances yield (Sahana et al., 2020).
+The productivity was recorded to be maximum (8.62 q/ha) in VC+NC+CP+AZ+PSB (Vermicompost @50g plant-1 + Neem cake @50g plant-1 + Cocopeat @50g plant-1 + Azotobacter @lg plant-1 + PSB @lg plant-1) treated plants (Figs.1 and 1a).
+The highest fruit set (96.68 %) was recorded in NC+AZ+PSB plants (Neem cake @100g plant-1 + Azotobacter @1g plant-1 + PSB @lg plant-1).
+However, the combination showed the highest productivity, but the NC individually had better results, followed by PSB and VC.
+A small variation was observed among the treatments for the fruit set compared to the control.
+Organic matter, phosphorous availability, and total organic nitrogen percentage play an important role in strawberries through the formation of carbohydrates, and composted manure accelerates biological activity in the soil, helps fortify soil fertility, and enhances yield (Sahana et al., 2020).

-Figure 01: Trend of changes in productivity and fruit set of Camarosa strawberry due to different organic manure and biofertilizers.
-Letters indicate the significance level at 5% probability.
+Figure01:Trend of changes in productivity and fruit set of Camarosa strawberry due to different organic manure and biofertilizers.
+Letters indicate the significance level at a 5% probability.

-The synergistic effects on improving soil fertility, nutrient availability, and plant health create a conducive environment for robust reproductive growth in strawberry plants.
+The synergistic effects of improving soil fertility, nutrient availability, and plant health create a conducive environment for robust reproductive growth in strawberry plants.
 Neem cake, azotobacter, and PSB enhance nitrogen and phosphorus availability in plants, a critical nutrient for flowering and fruit development, thus leading to early fruit setting in plants (Srivastav et al., 2018).

-Figure 1aStrawberry growth after the application of organic manure and
+Figurela: Strawberry growth after the application of organic manure and

-Figure 02: Changes in fruit length and diameter of Camarosa strawberry due to different organic manure and biofertilizers.
-Letters indicate the significance level at 5% probability.
+Figure02:Changes in fruit length and diameter of Camarosa strawberry due to different organic manure and biofertilizers.Letters indicate the significance level at a 5% probability.